-Castlewood Treatment Center and Affiliates is dedicated to providing evidence-based treatment that meets or exceeds practice guidelines for the treatment of eating disorders and related conditions.
+Castlewood Treatment Centers are dedicated to providing evidence-based treatment that meets or exceeds practice guidelines for the treatment of eating disorders and related conditions.
 This includes assessment-based treatment planning and the utilization of outcomes research.

 After a two year research outcome study, Castlewood Treatment Centers is pleased to publish our treatment outcome findings.
 2013-2015 outcome results show statistically significant improvement by the time of discharge across a range of symptoms.